On fundamental Fourier coefficients of Siegel modular forms: Introduction

 \subsection{Acknowledgements}

-We would like to thank A. Pollack, R. Schulze-Pillot for useful conversations.
+We would like to thank P. Anamby, A. Pollack, R. Schulze-Pillot for useful conversations.
 S.B. thanks IISc Bangalore and S.D. thanks Universit\"{a}t Mannheim and Alfr\'{e}d R\'{e}nyi Institute for Mathematics, where parts of this work was done, for generous hospitality and for providing excellent working conditions.
 S.D. also thanks IISc.
 Bangalore, DST (India) and UGC centre for advanced studies for financial support.
-During the final stages of this work S.D. held a Humboldt Fellowship from the Alexander von Humboldt Foundation and was supported by a MATRICS grant MTR/2017/000496 from DST-SERB, India.
-The authors are grateful to the referees for their detailed comments and suggestions which improved the exposition.}
+During a substantial part of this work, S.D. held a Humboldt Fellowship from the Alexander von Humboldt Foundation and was supported by a MATRICS grant MTR/2017/000496 from DST-SERB, India.
+The authors are grateful to the referees for their detailed comments and suggestions and for pointing out some errors in an earlier version, which led to improved results.}